ksivaseelan/Zugzwang/README.md

 ### Client

 The client renders the chessboard and allows users to interact with the game.
 It’s built using Gleam with Lustre for the frontend and Vite for bundling.

-## Contributing

-I’m always open to contributions!
-Whether it’s fixing bugs, adding features, or offering suggestions, feel free to jump in.

-Here’s how you can contribute:

-1. **Fork** the repository.
-2. Create a new branch for your feature: `git checkout -b feature/your-feature`.
-3. Push your changes and open a **pull request**. 🚀

 ## License